top of page

 • The Reappraisal (Balanced Thought): "My sibling is likely stressed and prone to criticism.
 Their comment is about their own need to control or feel superior, not an objective measure of my worth.
 I choose to let their comment go and focus on the food."
 (Lower Emotion: Calm/Acceptance)

-This practice gives you power over your internal state.
-If you want a helpful tool to practice this skill, we highly recommend using a Thought Record to unpack these moments before or after a gathering.
+This practice empowers you over your internal state.
+If you want a helpful tool to practice this skill, I highly recommend using a Thought Record to unpack these moments before or after a gathering.
 You can download one for free on my website: www.rickywaiteconsulting.com/resources.

 2. Pre-Game Your Exit Strategy (The Avoidant’s Secret Weapon)

-If you lean on an Avoidant or Disorganized strategy, the greatest fear is often feeling trapped and overwhelmed.
+If you lean on an Avoidant or Disorganized strategy, your greatest fear is often feeling trapped and overwhelmed.
 Give yourself permission to limit exposure before you even arrive.

 • Plan the Details: Have an arrival time and a hard exit time.
 Drive yourself if possible.